When love comes short, the making of a relationship is a challenge if you want to last in any romantic relationship.

 * WILLINGNESS TO WORK TOGETHER!

-In case you have not notice, a relationship is like a business partnership; it has common goals, assets and liabilities.
-Like in a business, if members don’t work together, the business will become ineffective and possibly not exist for too long.
+If you have not noticed, a relationship is like a business partnership; it has common goals, assets, and liabilities.
+Like in a business, if members don’t work together, they will become ineffective and possibly not exist for too long.

 * SUPPORT AND TRUST!

-The open expression of feeling in any relationship is vital to the continued growth of the relationship and that obviously includes lovemaking, hugs and kisses.
+The open expression of feeling in any relationship is vital to the relationship’s continued growth, and that obviously includes lovemaking, hugs, and kisses.

-Lovemaking should not be overlooked in a relationship, but it need not be the only ingredient that exists in a relationship either.
-Lovemaking is the icing on the cake and it gets there by mixing all of the above mentioned ingredients.
+Lovemaking should not be overlooked in a relationship, but it need not be the only ingredient in a relationship.
+Coupling is the icing on the cake, and it gets there by mixing all of the elements mentioned above.

 Were they in love?
-Sure they were but apparently not enough to allow them to hold strong in their love.
+Sure they were but not enough to allow them to hold firm in their love.
 Love was not enough to keep the relationship regardless of the growing pain.
 Why?
 It is so simple it is scary…no commitment.

-There can be no doubting that the greatest test of true love is commitment.
+There can be no doubting that the most significant test of true love is commitment.

-Love is just the cherry on top of the cake called “commitment” for the making of a relationship alive and worthy.
+Love is just the cherry on top of the cake called “commitment” to make a relationship alive and worthy.

-In today’s world so much attention and focus is misplaced in trivial things, many times couples will be confuse by the choices they have made and become lost.
+In today’s world, so much attention and focus are misplaced in trivial things, many times couples will be confused by the choices they have made and become lost.

-So the making of a relationship when love comes short is a hard topic to understand, digest and even accept.
-Thank you to my many readers that have encouraged me to write about this subject, however it may be awhile before I do it again.
+So the making of a relationship when love comes short is a difficult topic to understand, digest and even accept.
+Thank you to my many readers that have encouraged me to write about this subject; however, it may be a while before I do it again.

 As always wish you all the very best life has to offer.